Averages and higher moments for the $\ell$-torsion in class groups: Framework

 Let $d>1$ be an integer.
 We set

 for the collection of all number fields of degree $d$.
 For a subset $S\subset S_{\IQ,d}$ we set

 Throughout this section we assume that $\theta,\rho,\ce,\cd>0$ are such that for all $X\geq 2$

 We can now formulate our two main propositions.
 They differ in their assumption on $\#\B_S(X; X^{\delta},c X^{\delta}/\log X))$.
 In the first case we have an upper bound that gets worse when $\delta$ gets smaller.
-This situation happens in the work \cite{EllenbergPierceWood} based on Erd\H{o}s' probabilistic method.
-For $d=2$ one can establish a good upper bound uniform in $\delta$ by using the large sieve, as shown in \cite{Heath-BrownPierce}.
-It is a new innovation of the recent work \cite{PTW} that such uniform bounds are also available for a much larger class of families $S$.
+This situation happens in the work \cite{EllenbergPierceWood} based on probabilistic methods.
+In the proof we decompose the set of fields in those fields with ``small'' invariant $\del$ compared to the discriminant, those fields with ``large'' invariant $\del$ which are not bad (i.e., they have ``sufficiently'' many small splitting primes), and those fields with ``large'' invariant $\del$ which are bad.
+In the first and third case, we use the trivial bound to estimate $\#\Cl_K[\ell]$, and in the second case Proposition \ref{keylemma}.

 \begin{proposition} Suppose $S\subset S_{\IQ,d}$, $\delta_0>0$, and that \eqref{ND}, \eqref{Ndel} hold for $\theta,\rho,\ce,\cd>0$.
 Moreover, suppose for every $\delta\in (0,\delta_0]$ and $\varepsilon\in(0,1)$ there are positive $\cv(\delta,\varepsilon)$ and $\cf(\delta,\varepsilon)$ such that